-Q: How can I get a Parkers car valuation?
+Q: Can I get a free car valuation without email?

-A: It's a simple process using the tool above.
+A: It’s a simple process using the tool above.
 First select a car you’re buying or selling, and then we look up the price in our valuations database.
 You can value as many vehicles as you like – it’s unlimited.
 You don’t need to enter any personal information at this time.
-It's that simple.
+It’s that simple.